osapon/halcyon/README.md

 or read our new wiki pages to install it manually: https://notabug.org/halcyon-suite/halcyon/wiki

 ## Blog
+- Release of Version 2.2.1 - Many small bugfixes (details see release notes) and improved compatibility to the new Pleroma API,update Galician and Italian translations
 - [Release of Version 2.2.0 - Privacy-focused media streaming and more](https://nikisoft.myblog.de/nikisoft/art/11644403/Privacy-focused-media-streaming-and-more-The-new-Halcyon-2-2-0)
 - Release of Version 2.1.6 - Added search suggestions,fixed autocomplete bug,added instance info page,fixed small bug in profile settings,search for posts now supported
 - Release of Version 2.1.5 - Added support for filter,added possibility to filter all bots,it's now easier to detect bots